Open-Dev-Society/.github/profile/README.md

 We are **not here for profit**.
 We are **here for impact**.

+**We are a platform that elevates creators, not an organization that claims ownership.**
 **Founded by the community, built for the community.**
 Because the future belongs to those who build it openly.